vgarmes/vgarmes.github.io/src/content/blog/understanding-react-server-components.md

 draft: false
 ---

-React Server Components are transforming the React ecosystem, and Next.js, one of the most popular frameworks, is fully embracing this approach.
+React Server Components (RSC) are transforming the React ecosystem, and Next.js, one of the most popular frameworks, is fully embracing this approach.

 When I first learned about Server Components, I completely misunderstood them.
 I initially thought it was simply Server Side Rendering (SSR) with additional features, such as the ability to await methods called directly on the backend.
 I couldn't have been more wrong, and it seems this misconception is quite common.